This post contains affiliate links. Read the full disclosure here

 - Work at home or anywhere.
 Depending on the type of business you choose, you may also be able to work while traveling.

-- Reach your financial goals without having to leave home.
+- Reach your financial goals without having to leave your home.

 - Earn more money while working less.